junxit/us-congress-bills-110/bill.md

   >         - **(III)** mud flow areas;
   >         - **(IV)** ice jam areas; and
   >         - **(V)** areas on coasts and inland that are subject to the failure of structural protective works, such as levees, dams, and floodwalls.
+  >     - **(C)** *Effects of global warming* In updating and maintaining maps under this section, the Director shall—
+  >       - **(i)** take into consideration and account for the impacts of global climate change on flood, storm, and drought risks in the United States;
+  >       - **(ii)** take into consideration and account for the potential future impact of global climate change-related weather events, such as increased hurricane activity, intensity, storm surge, sea level rise, and associated flooding; and
+  >       - **(iii)** use the best available climate science in assessing flood and storm risks to determine flood risks and develop such maps.
   >   - **(3)** *Standards* In updating and maintaining maps under this subsection, the Director shall establish standards to—
   >     - **(A)** ensure that maps are adequate for—
   >       - **(i)** flood risk determinations; and
   >       - **(ii)** use by State and local governments in managing development to reduce the risk of flooding;
   >     - **(B)** facilitate the Director, in conjunction with State and local governments, to identify and use consistent methods of data collection and analysis in developing maps for communities with similar flood risks, as determined by the Director; and
   >     - **(C)** ensure that emerging weather forecasting technology is used, where practicable, in flood map evaluations and the identification of potential risk areas.
+  >   - **(4)** *Mapping elements* Each map updated under this section shall meet the following requirements:
+  >     - **(A)** *Ground elevation data* The maps shall assess the accuracy of current ground elevation data used for hydrologic and hydraulic modeling of flooding sources and mapping of the flood hazard and wherever necessary acquire new ground elevation data utilizing the most up-to-date geospatial technologies in accordance with the existing guidelines and specifications of the Federal Emergency Management Agency.
+  >     - **(B)** *Data on a watershed basis* The maps shall develop national flood insurance program flood data on a watershed basis—
+  >       - **(i)** to provide the most technically effective and efficient studies and hydrologic and hydraulic modeling; and
+  >       - **(ii)** to eliminate, to the maximum extent possible, discrepancies in base flood elevations between adjacent political subdivisions.
+  >     - **(C)** *Other data* The maps shall include any other relevant information as may be recommended by the Technical Mapping Advisory Council reestablished by section 22(b) of the Flood Insurance Reform and Modernization Act of 2007.
-  >   - **(4)** *Hurricanes katrina and rita mapping priority* In updating and maintaining maps under this subsection, the Director shall—
+  >   - **(5)** *Hurricanes katrina and rita mapping priority* In updating and maintaining maps under this subsection, the Director shall—
   >     - **(A)** give priority to the updating and maintenance of maps of coastal areas affected by Hurricane Katrina or Hurricane Rita to provide guidance with respect to hurricane recovery efforts; and
   >     - **(B)** use the process of updating and maintaining maps under subparagraph (A) as a model for updating and maintaining other maps.
-  >   - **(5)** *Preventing delay of 100-year maps* In carrying out this section and this subsection, the Director shall take such actions as may be necessary to ensure that updating and publication of national flood insurance program rate maps to include a depiction of the 500-year floodplain does not in any manner delay the completion or publication of the program rate maps for the 100-year floodplain.
+  >   - **(6)** *Preventing delay of 100-year maps* In carrying out this section and this subsection, the Director shall take such actions as may be necessary to ensure that updating and publication of national flood insurance program rate maps to include a depiction of the 500-year floodplain does not in any manner delay the completion or publication of the program rate maps for the 100-year floodplain.
-  >   - **(6)** *Education program* The Director shall, after each update to a flood insurance program rate map, in consultation with the chief executive officer of each community affected by the update, conduct a program to educate each such community about the update to the flood insurance program rate map and the effects of the update.
+  >   - **(7)** *Education program* The Director shall, after each update to a flood insurance program rate map, in consultation with the chief executive officer of each community affected by the update, conduct a program to educate each such community about the update to the flood insurance program rate map and the effects of the update.
-  >   - **(7)** *Annual report* Not later than June 30 of each year, the Director shall submit a report to the Congress describing, for the preceding 12-month period, the activities of the Director under the program under this section and the reviews and updates of flood insurance program rate maps conducted under the program.
+  >   - **(8)** *Annual report* Not later than June 30 of each year, the Director shall submit a report to the Congress describing, for the preceding 12-month period, the activities of the Director under the program under this section and the reviews and updates of flood insurance program rate maps conducted under the program.
 Each such annual report shall contain the most recent report of the Technical Mapping Advisory Council pursuant to section 576(c)(3) of the National Flood Insurance Reform Act of 1994 (42 U.S.C.
 4101 note).
+  >   - **(9)** *Use of maps for rates* The Director shall not adjust the chargeable premium rate for flood insurance under this title based on an updated national flood insurance program rate map or require the purchase of flood insurance for a property not subject to such a requirement of purchase prior to the updating of such national flood insurance program rate map until an updated national flood insurance program rate map is completed for the entire district of the Corps of Engineers affected by the map, as determined by the district engineer for such district.
-  >   - **(8)** *Authorization of appropriations* There is authorized to be appropriated to the Director to carry out this subsection $400,000,000 for each of fiscal years 2008 through 2013.
+  >   - **(10)** *Authorization of appropriations* There is authorized to be appropriated to the Director to carry out this subsection $400,000,000 for each of fiscal years 2008 through 2013.

 - **(b)** *Reestablishment of Technical Mapping Advisory Council for ongoing mapping program*
   - **(1)** *Reestablishment* There is reestablished the Technical Mapping Advisory Council, in accordance with this subsection and section 576 of the National Flood Insurance Reform Act of 1994 (42 U.S.C.
 4101 note).
   - **(2)** *Membership* Paragraph (1) of section 576(b) of the National Flood Insurance Reform Act of 1994 (42 U.S.C.
 4101 note) is amended—
-    - **(A)** in the matter preceding subparagraph (A), by striking “10” and inserting “14”;
+    - **(A)** in the matter preceding subparagraph (A), by striking “10” and inserting “15”;
-    - **(B)** by redesignating subparagraphs (E), (F), (G), (H), (I), and (J) as subparagraphs (F), (G), (H), (K), (N), and (O), respectively;
+    - **(B)** by redesignating subparagraphs (E), (F), (G), (H), (I), and (J) as subparagraphs (F), (G), (H), (K), (O), and (P), respectively;
     - **(C)** by inserting after subparagraph (D) the following new subparagraph:
       > - **(E)** a representative of the Corps of Engineers of the United States Army;